aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xml-to-txt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XML to TXT in C++ Applications" h2="Convert XML to TXT in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+XML (Extensible Markup Language) is a markup language that defines a set of rules for encoding documents in a format that is both human-readable and machine-readable.
+It is commonly used for data interchange between different systems.
+TXT (Plain Text) is a file format that contains only text and no formatting.
+It is a popular format for storing and sharing data.
+Converting XML to TXT can be useful for data analysis, data sharing, and other purposes.

+<h2>How Aspose.Total helps for xml to txt conversion</h2>
-Converting XML to TXT in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XML to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to TXT.
+Aspose.Total for C++ is a suite of file format automation libraries that can help you convert XML to TXT in C++.
+It is a simple two step process.
+In the first step, you can export XML to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to TXT.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that can help you automate the process of converting XML to TXT in C++.
+It is easy to use and can save you time and effort.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}